samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 - Password reset is not E2E tested (requires email inbox), but is covered by manual QA and documented.
 - Preserved test data policy ensures one historical task is always present for audit/auditability.
 - All task-related Zod schemas are now centralized in `task-schema.ts` for maintainability and clarity.
-- Inline editing is implemented with progressive enhancement and full server validation.
+- Inline editing is implemented with progressive enhancement, robust selectors, and full server validation.
+All E2E tests pass in all browsers.

 ---